3M sees earnings hit from waning mask demand - NewsBreak

 3M sees earnings hit from waning mask demand

-Feb 14 (Reuters) - Industrial giant 3M Co (MMM.N) on Monday forecast a slower pace of sales growth in 2022 and a 45 cent hit to its per-share earnings, as demand for its masks wanes due to the global vaccination drive against COVID-19.
+(Reuters) - Industrial giant 3M Co on Monday forecast a slower pace of sales growth in 2022 and a 45 cent hit to its per-share earnings, as demand for its masks wanes due to the global vaccination drive against COVID-19.

 The company is expecting total sales growth in the range of 1% to 4% for 2022, slower than a near 10% growth recorded a year earlier.